 When police asked PS for his thoughts on what happened to Tania, his chilling response was: “Only two people know: Me and God.”

 The Tania Murrell case had become ‘contaminated’ because of some major screw-ups.
 One was that the parents were part of the problem, not the solution.
 When police questioned Mom and Dad about their suspicious drinking buddy, they staunchly defended him.
 “Not X—-!
 Not him!” the mother pleaded, “he’s our FRIEND …!!”

 The Murrells were well aware their buddy was a deviant and a piss tank but they welcomed him into their home just the same.
 Especially when he showed up with a case of beer.

 At the end of the day, Edmonton Police found themselves in a legal no man’s land.
 They had some evidence — enough to lay a charge — perhaps — but not enough to snag a conviction.
 Officers feared that if PS went to trial, he’d get off.
 For that reason, they held off charging the guy.

 The man remained the only suspect in the Tania Murrell case.
 He was never identified publicly, not even as a person of interest.

 Tania’s disappearance tormented not just a family and their close friends, but an entire city and to some extent, a country.
 It has become one of Canada’s most heartbreaking missing child cases.

 Heather Hansen, a close friend of the Murrells, summed things up this way: “When Tania went missing, it was the hardest and saddest thing I had ever experienced.”

 To this day, hundreds of thousands continue to be haunted by the Tania case.
-They want to know what happened and the person responsible for her disappearance.
+They want to know what happened and the identity of the person responsible for her disappearance.

 The following is my account of what has gone down from the fateful day Tania disappeared to now.
 It is based on interviews with: